gee1k/blog-source/source/upic/tutorials/qiniu_kodo/en/index.md

 - `Secret Key`: Secret key provided by Qiniu.
 [Example](#🔑-Secret-Access-Key、Secret-Key)
 - `Domain`: You can custom your domain or use the default domain for testing provided by Qiniu which can be found in Qiniu's control panel.`Domain must start with http:// or https://`.
 [Example](#🧰-Region-bucket-domain)
 - `More`: By clicking setting button after `Domain`, you can custom url/folder/patterns to access picture.
-  - `Suffix`: This can be used for custom picture processor.
+  - `Suffix`: This will be used for custom picture processor.
 You can configure custom picture style via Qiniu.
 Eg. Rule named `w` divided by `!` can apply watermark, so fill this field with `!w`.
 Then each generated url will have a suffix `-w`, which would carry a watermark.
   ![Extra](https://gitee.com/gee1k/oss/raw/master/tutorials/qiniu-host-extension.png)

 ## 🧰 Region/bucket/domain